 One of the recommendations of the GAISE report is to “use real data where possible.”
 While this is great advice, perhaps an even better recommendation is to “always use real statistical studies.”
 This post describes some ways I highlight real studies in my courses.
-While my approach might not be novel, I hope you find some of these ideas useful.
+While my approach might not be novel, I hope you find some of these ideas useful. [pullquote]Highlighting real data in our teaching is extremely important.
+However, perhaps a better goal is to highlight real statistical studies…[/pullquote]

 For students, it doesn’t get more real than studies about themselves.
 I start by collecting data on students before the first class through an online survey.
 Variables often include: number of Facebook friends, number of text messages sent yesterday, hours of sleep on a typical weeknight, music preference (pop, rock, country, etc).
 This data set is then available on the first day of class to provide a real context for concepts like observational units, variables and their types, descriptive statistics, outliers (it seems that every class has a student that sends about 500 texts).
 As we use these data and collect more throughout the course, students enjoy posing their own questions and learning about each other.